Beginner’s Guide To Selling Clothing On Amazon

 Create A Seller Account

-When you set up your seller account, you will need to enter your business email address, credit card details, passport or national ID information, company registration details and VAT number, phone number, and bank details for receiving payments.
+When you set up your seller account, you will need to enter your business email address, credit card details, passport or national ID information, company registration details and UK VAT number, phone number, and bank details for receiving payments.

 Request Approval